 007 Would Have Loved The Stunt!
-Bond Girl Olga Kurylenko Bare Breasts Displayed In Paris For All To See
+Bond Girl Olga Kurylenko Bares Breasts, Displayed In Paris For All To See

 A photo posted by Celebricity (@celebricity_) on

 Besides Quantum of Solace, Olga has a long and broad filmography.
-Being fully aware of the pitfalls and prejudices that come with the tag ‘Bond girl’, Olga had to choose her parts carefully to avoid falling into a pigeonhole trap.
+Being fully aware of the pitfalls and prejudices that come with the tag “Bond girl,” Olga had to choose her parts carefully to avoid falling into a pigeonhole trap.

 “The danger is that you can get stuck.
 I just said no. After Bond, I got so many parts offered to me that were similar,” the actress revealed.